Toward an Efficient Multi-class Classification in an Open Universe: Galaxy-X

 \subsubsection{Handling Class Overlapping}

-It is possible to obtain a non intersecting set of minimum bounding hyper-spheres in the case where training classes are perfectly separable.
-In such case, if a query instance $x$ is circumscribed by an hyper-sphere then $x$ takes the latter's class label otherwise $x$ is considered as of an unknown class.
-However, in real world cases the hyper-spheres may overlap mainly in the presence of high inter-class similarity.
+It is possible to obtain a set of disjoint hyper-spheres in the case where training classes are perfectly separable.
+In such case, if a query instance $x$ is circumscribed a hyper-sphere then $x$ takes the latter's class label otherwise $x$ is considered as of an unknown class.
+However, in real-world cases the hyper-spheres may overlap mainly in the presence of high inter-class similarity.
 In fact, the overlapping space between classes resembles a local closed-set classification within an open-set classification context.
-In this case, a local closed-set classifier is trained only on the overlapping classes then used only for classifying query instances that lie within the overlapping space, $i.e.$, instances that are accepted by multiple classes in Algorithm \ref{alg:Galaxy-X_filtering}, $|\mathcal{L}_x| > 1$.
+In this case, we train a local closed-set classifier only on the overlapping classes then we use it for only classifying query instances that are within the overlapping space, $i.e.$, instances that are accepted by multiple classes in Algorithm \ref{alg:Galaxy-X_filtering}, $|\mathcal{L}_x| > 1$.